icco/nanowrimo/2013/novel.md

 ## Chapter 5

 Bridge awoke to the smell of coffee and waffles.
+While he was sleeping, robots had picked up his mess.

+* Meet with someone, accept expedition into fog with two others
+* fog is getting closer to cities
+* explore city, find two companions
+* Travel into fog
+* find
+* discover original nano-machine source
+* descover you can talk to fog
+* help control fog and save cities